see-why/Coffee-Shop/backend/README.md

 7. Test your endpoints with [Postman](https://getpostman.com).
    - Register 2 users - assign the Barista role to one and Manager role to the other.
    - Sign into each account and make note of the JWT.
-   - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
+   - Import the postman collection `./backend/udacity-fsnd-udaspicelatte.postman_collection.json`
    - Right-clicking the collection folder for barista and manager, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
    - Run the collection and correct any errors.
    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!

-### Implement The Server

-There are `@TODO` comments throughout the `./backend/src`.
-We recommend tackling the files in order and from top to bottom:

-1. `./src/auth/auth.py`
-2. `./src/api.py`